reselbob/fortune-cookies/monolith_strangled/README.md

 * `localhost:3003` is the URL against which `report_gen` is running
 * `?limit=6` is the query parameter the declares the number of records to return.
 If no value is set to `limit`, the default number of records returned is ``0`.

-You'll get output as follows:
+You'll get output similar to the following:

 ```
 [